avaframe/AvaFrame/docs/moduleIn3Utils.rst

 Get Release Area
 ===================

-Generate a release area for a topography created with ``generateTopo`` , this function is available for the following topographies:
+:py:mod:`in3Utils.getReleaseArea` generates a release area for a topography created with :py:mod:`in3Utils.generateTopo`, this function is available for the following topographies:

 * flat plane (FP)
 * inclined plane (IP)